 Bargain Bin: Here are some items to consider as additions to your preps.
 Off course the rule of thumb is always this: first purchase what you need to get by and later, as budget allows, add the extra items that will enhance and add dimension and depth to your existing survival gear.

 Chemical Light Sticks: Pick your size (length) and pick your color.
-Just be aware that if color does not matter, some colors are cheaper than others.
+Just be aware that if the color does not matter, some colors are cheaper than others.
 Be sure to read Lighting Your Way With Chemical Lighting.

 Bicycle Canasta Games Playing Cards: This timeless classic will keep the entire family occupied when the power it out.
 Playing cards or board games should be in everyone’s preparedness pantry.